 He said:

 “While it’s an enormous challenge to gather together diaspora stories and the volunteer stitchers across the world to create this new embroidery, the response s been magnificent.
 Not only in support for the idea but in finding the images they will stitch onto their panels.
-It’s a delight to see the different styles of embroidery that emerge.
+It’s a delight to see the different styles of embroidery that emerge”.

 Unveiling the panels, Scotland’s Culture Secretary said: